Our grants support innovative pilot programs, as well as successful long standing initiatives.

 Advocacy eﬀorts in Ohio by members of the law enforcement community, i.e., police chiefs, sheriﬀs and prosecuting attorneys, to increase investments in early childhood education and supporting programs fo children age 0-5.

 Make Way for Books (Tucson)

-Provides high-quality, age-appropriate multi-cultural books for disadvantaged infants and toddlers.
-These books are purchased for classroom book collections and to ensure that children and parents have books to share together.
+High-quality, age-appropriate multicultural books are provided for disadvantaged infants and toddlers.
+They are used for classroom book collections and to ensure that children and families have books to share together.

-Supports a pre-Kindergarten program for immigrant and refugee children.
+A pre-Kindergarten is provided for immigrant and refugee children.

 Toledo Day Nursery

-Support for quality infant, toddler, and preschool programs which serve disadvantaged children in two Toledo neighborhoods.
+Quality infant, toddler and preschool programs serve disadvantaged children in two Toledo neighborhoods.